 In January 2000, the project was abandoned when the Pollution Control Hearings Board reversed and vacated the water quality certification and water rights that the Washington State Department of Ecology had issued.
 For more info: view a Timeline Synopsis of the Open Pit Mine Proposal, or read Highlights regarding how the proposal was stopped.

-In February 2004, Crown Resources, a fully owned subsidiary of Kinross Gold Corporation, submitted an Amended Plan of Operation to the regulatory agencies.
-The new Plan was for an underground mine and cyanide leach mill and tailings pond with the ore transported in 100 trips down and up Marias Creek Road and the Kettle River Road to Kinross Gold formerly (Echo Bay Minerals), Key Mill near Republic.
+In February 2004, Crown Resources, as a fully owned subsidiary of Kinross Gold Corporation, submitted an Amended Plan of Operation to the regulatory agencies.
+The new Plan was for an underground mine and cyanide-leach mill and tailings pond with the ore transported in 100 trips down and up Marias Creek Road and the Kettle River Road to Kinross Gold (formerly Echo Bay) Key Mill near Republic.

 As another complication, the legislature had created a new entity called the Environmental Land Use Hearings Board (ELUHB) to fast-track large development projects in low-income areas.
-Ecology issued a Supplemental Environmental Impact statement (SEIS) in September 2006 and rubber stamped a Stormwater Construction General Permit giving Kinross the go ahead to construct a mine over a year before it certified water quality or issued water rights, even before the hearings of OHA's appeals began.
+Ecology issued a Supplemental Environmental Impact statement (SEIS) in September 2006 and rubber-stamped a Stormwater Construction General Permit giving Kinross the go-ahead to construct a mine over a year before it certified water quality or issued water rights, even before the hearings of OHA's appeals began.
 This, in OHA's perspective, circumvented due process.
 Under ELUHB, the hearing process for OHA’s appeals would not begin until all the permits necessary to mine Buckhorn Mountain were issued, which happened over a year later in November 2007.